Homemade Varenyky/Perogy – Recipe & Technique

 - Repeat the process with the second half of the dough, which was resting during this time, until all used up.

 - Now you are ready to fill your dumplings with your favorite filling, which needed to be prepared ahead of time, so it had a chance to cool off.

 - Place a heaping teaspoon of filling in the middle of a dough circle, or roll your potato filling into ready to use ball, the size of a walnut.

-- Fold in half, and pinch sides together well enough so they do not open up.
+- Fold filled circle in half, and pinch sides together well enough so they do not open up.
 If you do not seal them well, the filling will boil out during cooking time.

-- Repeat the filling/pinching process until all circles are filled.
+- Repeat the filling/pinching process until all circles are used up.

-- Keep the finished product covered with a tea towel, until ready to cook.
+- Keep the finished Varenyky covered with a tea towel, until ready to cook.

-- Fill a large pot with salted water and bring to boil.
+- Fill a large pot with salted water, 2 Tbs. oil, and bring to boil.

-- Drop slowly 8-12 Varenyky into the boiling water; keep close to the surface of the water to avoid splashing hot water on you.
+- Gently lower 8-12 Varenyky into the boiling water; be careful to avoid splashing hot water on yourself.